Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:41-44, Matthew 20:24-27.
 See Comments Matthew 20:24, 26, 28.

 Comments Mark 10:46-52 For Mark 10:46-52 see also Luke 18:35-45.
-The healing of the blind man given here in Mark 10:46-52 is the same as in Luke 18:35-45; the same man healed, but the way of presentation is somewhat different.
+The healing of the blind man given here in Mark 10:46-52 is the same as in Luke 18:35-45; the man healed was the same, but the way of presentation is somewhat different.

 Passage Analysis

 Mark 10:46.
-In this place, it tells one main thing, the Lord has done the work in the town, and when the Lord departs, a great crowd follows, a lot of people are following and spreading out the news about the Lord.
-And this is what the Lord wants to be, as the Lord is traveling, spread the word out and gather a great crowd.
-Notice, it is not that the Lord wants the great crowds doing things for Him; the purpose to gather great crowds is to let them talk between them and let the people around know about the mercy of God; that is the purpose.
-Also, we should remember the time of the Lord on earth is short, and the Lord wants as many as have a sincere heart to come to Him, and this is the time for them to be saved; that is why the Lord lets people talk around, not because He wants to be important, but for letting people know that the mercy of God has come to earth at this time.
+This verse tells one main thing: the Lord has done the work in the town, and when the Lord departed, a great crowd followed, and a lot of people followed and spread out the news about the Lord.
+And this is what the Lord wanted to be: spread the word out and gather a great crowd as the Lord was traveling.
+Notice, it was not that the Lord wanted the great crowds to do things for Him; the purpose of gathering great crowds was to let them talk between them and let the people around know about the mercy of God; that was the purpose.
+Also, we should remember that the time of the Lord on earth was short, and the Lord wanted as many as had sincere hearts to come to Him.
+This was the time for them to be saved, and that was why the Lord let people talk around, not because He wanted to be important, but to let people know that the mercy of God had come to earth at this time.

 Mark 10:48.
-This verse focuses on one thing: never give up asking; here, it shows clearly that mercy will be given if you don’t give up.
-People will rebuke or try to stop you asking, but don’t let those stop you, keep asking, leave people behind and keep your eyes on the Lord asking always, and mercy will be given.
+This verse focuses on one thing: never give up asking; it clearly shows that if you don’t give up, mercy will be given.
+People will rebuke or try to stop you from asking, but don’t let those stop you.
+Keep asking, leave people behind, and keep your eyes on the Lord, asking always, and mercy will be given.

 See also Comments Matthew 20:31.
-Notice that the blind men in Matthew 20:29-34 are not beggars; in many places in the Bible, people ask mercy, but it doesn’t mean these all refer to the same situation.
+Notice that the blind men in Matthew 20:29-34 are not beggars; in many places in the Bible, people do ask mercy, but it doesn’t mean these all refer to the same situation.

 Mark 10:52.
-Here we see the word straightaway (the meaning of the word the Lord speaks); the Lord did not ask someone to do more, just express the need with a sincere heart, and the mercy has been given immediately, remember the word.
+Here, we see the word “straightaway” (the meaning of the word the Lord speaks).
+The Lord does not ask someone to do more; just express their need with a sincere heart, and mercy will be given immediately.
+Remember the word “straightaway.”